Change of Ebola pace may be reflected in burial practices

 However, it has proved more difficult to spread the notion of safe funerals in areas of Sierra Leone, where the disease is still rampant.

-"Monrovia was a capital, it was easier for us to be organised compared to the west part of Sierra Leone, where there have been some delays in organising the teams," Formenty told a news conference.
+"Monrovia was a capital, it was easier for us to be organized compared to the west part of Sierra Leone, where there have been some delays in organizing the teams," Formenty told a news conference.

 The importance of burials to stopping Ebola was shown by the case of a traditional healer who died in Sierra Leone early in the outbreak.
 The WHO has said 365 cases of Ebola were later traced back to participation in her funeral.